dotnet/csharplang/proposals/records-wip.md

 A record type has a public constructor whose signature corresponds to the value parameters of the type declaration.
-This is called the primary constructor for the type, and causes the implicitly declared default constructor to be suppressed (including the struct parameterless constructor).
+This is called the primary constructor for the type, and causes the implicitly declared default class constructor, if present, to be suppressed.
 It is an error to have a primary constructor and a constructor with the same signature already present in the class.

 At runtime the primary constructor

 1. executes the instance field initializers appearing in the class-body; and then invokes the base class constructor with no arguments.